socheatsok78/sentrytunnel/README.md

 ```

 ## Metrics
-The tunnel server exposes the following metrics:
+The tunnel server exposes the following metrics at `/metrics` endpoint on port `9091`.

 ```
 # HELP sentry_envelope_accepted The number of envelopes accepted by the tunnel